Reality Responds: How Feedback Loops Form and Repeat

 Feedback Is Not Fate

-Understanding feedback loops does not mean resigning to them.
-It means recognizing that response is not punishment, and repetition is not failure.
+Understanding feedback loops doesn’t mean resigning yourself to them.
+It means recognizing that reaction isn’t punishment, and repetition isn’t failure.
+Feedback is how the system stays in alignment with awareness.

 FAQ